 - Canadian or Mexican nationals returning to their home country should surrender their I-94 card as they enter their country, and obtain a new I-94 card when re-entering the U.S.

 - Canadian nationals should be sure to carry with them their financial documentation that verifies the information on their SEVIS Form I-20 when returning to the United States.

 - Absence from the United States for more than five months requires a new SEVIS Form I-20 and M-1 Visa for reentry.
-Be sure to notify the Office of International Affais no less than 45 days prior to return to the U.S. of your intention to return.
+Be sure to notify the Office of International Affairs no less than 45 days prior to return to the U.S. of your intention to return.

 Traveling Within the United States:

-If you are planning a trip within the United States it is important that you have your I-20, passport, visa and Mahanaim ID card with you for ALL distance travel, even travel within New York State.
+If you are planning a trip within the United States it is important that you have your I-20, passport, visa, and Mahanaim ID card with you for ALL distance travel, even travel within New York State.

 You and your dependents may be surprised to learn that federal law requires that you carry “registration” documentation at all times.
-This includes a basic identification documents such as a passport, current I-20 and I-94.
+This includes basic identification documents such as a passport, current I-20, and I-94.
 For day-to-day purposes, we suggest you keep these documents in a secure location, such as a fire-proof deposit box.
 However, if you are traveling within the U.S. you should carry these documents with you, as proof of your status may be required before boarding when traveling by air, train, bus, or ship.